 Photocentric is now focussing their research team on the issue of improving energy storage

 – one of the most important issues to face the Earth today.

-We have an open policy towards research that widens the technology for all participants.
-Research with Universities is critical to the development of the science surrounding visible light polymerisation from LCD screens in 3D printing.
-We are currently in partnership with 16 Universities.
-If you would like to work with us on a research project or have an idea or materials you would like us to investigate and develop, please contact us below: Active research projects UK Universities USA Universities Germany Research Inquiry
+We have an open policy towards research with any organization that widens the technology for all participants.
+Research with Universities is critical to the development of the science surrounding both UV and visible light polymerization from LCD screens in 3D printing.
+We are currently in partnership with over 20 universities and we welcome discussing any research projects.

 This is a collaborative European project led by IIT (with HUJI, UniGe and us as partners) on the development of artificial soft robotics.
 The aim is to develop a soft robot actuator that mimics the elephant trunk (Proboscis) and its function.